coupergateway/couper/docs/README.md

 #### Expressions

-Since we use HCL2 for our configuration we are able to use attribute values as expression:
+Since we use HCL2 for our configuration, we are able to use attribute values as expression:

 ```hcl
 # Arithmetic with literals and application-provided variables